cdktn-io/cdktn-provider-databricks/docs/dataDatabricksServicePrincipals.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.97.0/docs/data-sources/service_principals#id DataDatabricksServicePrincipals#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.98.0/docs/data-sources/service_principals#id DataDatabricksServicePrincipals#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `service_principals`<sup>Optional</sup> <a name="service_principals" id="@cdktf/provider-databricks.dataDatabricksServicePrincipals.DataDatabricksServicePrincipals.Initializer.parameter.servicePrincipals"></a>

+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-databricks.dataDatabricksServicePrincipals.DataDatabricksServicePrincipalsServicePrincipals">DataDatabricksServicePrincipalsServicePrincipals</a>]

+service_principals block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.98.0/docs/data-sources/service_principals#service_principals DataDatabricksServicePrincipals#service_principals}

 ---